 1. Keen To Start Live Streaming At Supreme Court: CJI NV Ramana At Launch Of Live Streaming At Gujarat HC

-The CJI said, "Lack of direct access could give space for misconception and so Live streaming is the best remedy for it.
-Judges should never shy away from public duty."
+"Lack of direct access could give space for misconception and so Live streaming is the best remedy for it.
+Judges should never shy away from public duty," the CJI said.

 However, CJI NV Ramana further said: "At times, the live streaming mode can become a double-edged sword, however, a judge can't be swayed by popular opinion as Judge might be in the public gaze, he might become a topic of discussion.
 Judges cannot lose objectivity.
 The lawyer too should not go for publicity."

 He also said that Lawyers should always uphold and maintain the dignity of the profession and the identities of parties also must be kept in mind, their privacy is also important and lawyers have to carefully calibrate rules governing live streaming.

 While the Chief Justice of India, N. V. Ramana graced the occasion as the Chief Guest and inaugurated the live streaming of Court Proceedings of the High Court, Dr. Justice D. Y. Chandrachud, Judge, Supreme Court of India & Chairman, e-committee of the Supreme Court of India were also present as the Guest of Honour.

 Gujarat High Court's Chief Justice Vikram Nath spoke about going live.
 He said: "It is a challenge in itself, it required courage, confidence, and above all conviction but I am proud that all my sister brother, and judges approved the Live Streaming rules unanimously."

 2. Treating Ordinary Country Bomb Cases As Terrorist Offences Will Defeat Purpose Of NIA Act : Madras High Court